Investment Payback Periods in Antalya: Comparison of All Districts (2025–2026)

 Investment Profile | Agricultural investment, affordable price |

-Korkuteli is a relatively quiet inland district that stands out for its proximity to agricultural activity.
-Although its development pace is slow, it offers a suitable environment for those who want to invest long term at a low entry cost.
+Korkuteli is a relatively quiet district in the interior, standing out with its proximity to agricultural activities.
+Although the pace of development is slow, it offers a suitable ground for those wishing to make a long-term investment with low entry costs.

 4. Summary Comparison of All Districts